 New credit (10%)

-Research shows that opening several credit accounts in a short period of time represents a greater risk - especially for people who don't have a long credit history.
+Research shows that opening several credit accounts in a short amount of time represents a greater risk—especially for people who don't have a long credit history.
 If you can avoid it, try not to open too many accounts too rapidly.